Breadcrumb

 - Wash your hands before you collect the urine.

-- If the collection container has a lid, remove it carefully.
-Set it down with the inner surface up.
-Do not touch the inside of the cup with your fingers.
+- If the collection cup has a lid, remove the lid and set it down with the inner surface up.

-- After the urine has flowed for several seconds, place the collection container in the stream.
-Collect about 60 mL (2 fl oz) of this "midstream" urine without stopping the flow.
+- After the urine has flowed for several seconds, place the collection cup into the urine stream.
+Collect about 60 millilitres (a quarter cup) of this "midstream" urine without stopping the flow of urine.

 - Finish urinating into the toilet or urinal.

 A health professional may collect a urine sample by placing a urinary catheter into the bladder.
-This method is sometimes used to collect urine from a person in the hospital who is very ill or unable to provide a clean-catch sample.
+This method is sometimes used to collect urine from a person in the hospital who is very ill or who can't provide a clean-catch sample.
 Using a catheter to collect a urine sample reduces the chance of getting bacteria from the skin or genital area in the urine sample.

 How It Feels